 - 'From there, it goes upwards the more features and hard landscaping you add on.'

 There are no hard and fast rules when it comes to the cost of garden design.
 This is because every job will vary hugely from the next.
-Personal style and size of plot are contributing factors, as are the plants and materials you choose, the available access, and the amount of labour involved.
+Personal style and requirements are contributing factors – for instance, perhaps you are after a beautiful plot that's full of low maintenance garden ideas.
+The size of your space, the plants and materials you choose, the available access and the amount of labor involved are also important points to consider.

 'A good designer should provide a written estimate of the total design costs and explain what the project and payment stages are,' says the Society of Garden Designers.